AadityaGeek/python-data-analysis-projects/superstore-sales-analysis/README.md

 This project demonstrates practical skills in **data cleaning, analysis, and visualization** using Python.
 It reflects how data analysis is performed in real business scenarios.

----

-## 📬 Interview-Ready Summary

-“I analyzed Superstore sales data using Pandas and NumPy to extract insights and used Matplotlib to visualize trends, category performance, and sales contribution.”